syntevo/docs/src/SmartGit/Manual/GitConcepts/Merging.md

 Please refer to [SmartGit's Interactive Rebase features](../GUI/Branch/Rebase-Interactive.md) for more details.

-### Example
+> [!EXAMPLE]

-If a user has added new commits on a local branch which tracks a remote repository branch which subsequently also has new commits, the user can either perform:
+> If a user has added new commits on a local branch which tracks a remote repository branch which subsequently also has new commits, the user can either perform:
+>

-- a **pull with merge**, which will create a merge commit with **two parent** commits:
+> - a **pull with merge**, which will create a merge commit with **two parent** commits:
-    1. The user's last commit on the local branch.
+>     1. The user's last commit on the local branch.
-    2. The last commit from the remote tracked branch.
+>     2. The last commit from the remote tracked branch.
-- Or, if using **rebase** instead of merge, Git applies the local commits on top of the commits from the tracked branch, avoiding a merge commit.
+> - Or, if using **rebase** instead of merge, Git applies the local commits on top of the commits from the tracked branch, avoiding a merge commit.
-  A new commit will represent the user's changes on the local branch.
+>   A new commit will represent the user's changes on the local branch.